 A long-planned Blessing of the Bikes rite for motorbike lovers has become a grief-stuffed memorial Sunday as loads converged to mourn seven bikers killed in a devastating crash with a pickup truck.
-About 400 motorcyclists collected in Columbia, New Hampshire, for the rite — which is periodically held, however, had special meaning for the motorcycle community in the wake of the twist of fate involving members of the Marine JarHeads, a bike membership that includes Marines and their spouses.
-“When they fall, we all fall,” said Laura Cardinal, Vice President of the Manchester Motorcycle Club, including that fellow bikers, will aid the households of people who died.
+About 400 motorcyclists collected in Columbia, New Hampshire, for the rite — which is periodically held, however, had special meaning for the motorcycle community in the wake of the twist of fate involving members of the Marine JarHeads.
+This bike membership includes Marines and their spouses.
+“When they fall, we all fall,” said Laura Cardinal, Vice President of the Manchester Motorcycle Club, including that fellow bikers will aid the households of people who died.
 “Those families, they’re going to undergo loads now.

 They have a brand new world beforehand of them.”